johentsch/pydelta/README.rst

 Installation and Requirements
 =============================

-PyDelta requires **Python 3.3 or newer**.
-It has quite a set of dependencies (NumPy, Pandas, SciPy, SciKit-Learn, …), but it comes with a setup script that installs it with its dependencies.
+PyDelta requires **an up-to-date Python 3**.
+It has quite a set of dependencies (NumPy, Pandas, SciPy, SciKit-Learn, …) that are declared in its pyproject.toml.

 If you only wish to use it, not to hack on it, pip can clone and install it for you::